zubairov/tesb-rt-se/examples/sam/README.txt

 ###############################################################################
 Example for Service Activity Monitoring(SAM)
 ============================================
-This example illustrates how to deploy and configure Service Activity Monitoring on CXF based project.
+This example illustrates how to deploy and configure Service Activity Monitoring on CXF based projects.

 Prerequisite